Korean Spicy Beef Vegetable Soup (Yukgaejang)

 This recipe was originally posted in December 2012.
 I’ve updated the recipe with a few changes, new photos, and more information.

 Soups bring a comfort to our body and mind.
-Korean soup recipes are not an exception.
 Here are a few that I love and I hope you will love, too.

 - Korean Beef Radish Soup (Sogogi Muguk)